-For complex febrile seizures, your doctor also may recommend an electroencephalogram (EEG), a test that measures brain activity.
+To diagnose the cause of a complex febrile seizure, your doctor may also recommend an electroencephalogram (EEG), a test that measures brain activity.

-If the seizure involved just one side of the child's body, your doctor may also recommend an MRI to check your child's brain.
+Your doctor may also recommend an MRI to check your child's brain if your child has:

 - Place your child on his or her side on a surface where he or she won't fall.